-Formal military-technical agreements: Russia has already concluded bilateral military cooperation agreements with over 20 African countries, the majority of which were signed after 2015, encompassing cooperation in the form of arms, ammunition, technology supply and military training.
+Formal military-technical agreements: Russia has already concluded bilateral military cooperation agreements with 22 African countries, 19 of which were signed after 2015, encompassing cooperation in the form of arms, ammunition, technology supply and military training.

 Private military contracts - Wagner Group: a private military company with nebulous connections to the Russian government, known for its often-illicit activity and for its frequent implication in human rights abuse allegations.
 The Wagner Group often supports Russian disinformation campaigns and provides military assistance to unstable governments in exchange for preferential access to resources.